 Effectively, 95% of capital gains deriving from the sale of shares in other corporations are tax exempt, resulting in an effective tax rate of 1.5%.
-However, from time to time it is discussed that the tax exemption for capital gains will only apply for shareholdings of at least 10% in future.
+However, from time to time it is discussed that Contributed by: Dr Michael Best, Gerald Herrmann and Jannis Lührs, POELLATH the tax exemption for capital gains will only apply for shareholdings of at least 10% in future.